QCDIS/NaaVRE-website/Readiness-level-framework.md

 They can also create custom settings on the lab equipment to suit their needs, likewise a NaaVRE user could do development to change the source code to suit their own research.

 ### Readiness levels
-We discern six readiness levels in the development of a virtual lab.
+We discern five readiness levels in the development of a virtual lab.
 A new virtual lab starts at level 1.
+Each higher readiness level improvements should be made to the assets and documents in order to make the lab usable by others with an increasing amount of independence from the virtual lab core developers and VRE development team.

 1. Core Development: Core development of the virtual lab is taking place in co-development with the Lifewatch team.
 2. First use: The first person not involved in the core development of the virtual lab can start using the virtual lab.
 This user will receive support from the Lifewatch (VRE) development and operations team.
 This is the stage in which the lab is considered ready enough to support a golden use case.
 Quality assurance can indicate that the lab is ready for its first use.
 3. Workshop: The lab can be used by multiple workshop participants under the guidance of an instructor that can point out what the user can safely change and can not change in the lab.
 4. General use: Any ecologist can use their own instance of the lab for their research.
+No more support is needed to work in the lab.
+Any problems arising should be treated as bugs.
 5. Policymaker use: The model or pipeline has been verified and validated and outcomes can be used to give policy advise.

 #### What if the golden user is a core developer?